 DNA testing, traits, wellness reports, more accurate ancestry tracing

 $99 – $499

 The editor at DNA testing choice stated that they thought GenePlaza’s range of apps was decent and commented on how prices range from inexpensive to relatively expensive.
 They also noted that users can get credit at GenePlaza’s App Store by uploading their DNA file.

 Read what people are saying about GenePlaza on Twitter

 The GenePlaza hashtag on Twitter is a good place to find more information about the company.

 Read what people are saying about GenePlaza on Facebook

 Facebook is a great place to keep up to date with GenePlaza’s latest news.

 - SelfDecode: The best option for health-focused DNA analysis with personalized reports and recommendations to improve your quality of life.

 For a more thorough and holistic approach to DNA testing, SelfDecode provides you with an unparalleled amount of data that is accompanied by a personalized blog and health recommendations.
-SelfDecode offers over 30 DNA Wellness Reports aimed at helping you improve your quality of life.
+SelfDecode offers and analysis of up to 83 million genetic variants and over 30 DNA Wellness Reports aimed at helping you improve your quality of life.